yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_06.md

    ![In the Azure Cloud Shell dialog, a message is displayed that requesting a Cloud Shell succeeded, and the PS Azure prompt is displayed.](media/cloud-shell-ps-azure-prompt.png "Azure Cloud Shell")

-4. At the prompt, retrieve information about SQL MI in the hands-on-lab-SUFFIX resource group by entering the following PowerShell command, **replacing `<your-resource-group-name>`** in the resource group name variable with the name of your resource group: **hands-on-lab-SUFFIX**
+4. At the prompt, retrieve information about SQL MI in the SQLMI-Shared-RG resource group by entering the following PowerShell command, **replacing `<your-resource-group-name>`** in the resource group name variable with the name of your resource group: **SQLMI-Shared-RG**

    ```powershell
    $resourceGroup = "<your-resource-group-name>"